nektro/zig-time/README.md

 Does not currently support time zones outside of UTC.

-Does not currently handle leap seconds.
+Does not handle leap seconds.

 See the `FormatSeq` structure for display information on what to pass as a `fmt` string.